 The Graduate School requires at least 60 post baccalaureate credit hours for a doctoral degree.
 All requirements for the Ph.D. must be completed within eight years of first enrolling, but the coursework can typically be completed in four to five years.

-Doctoral students choose a special field to guide their studies from different areas of concentration.
+Doctoral students choose a special field to guide their studies from different areas of specialization.
 Approved special fields are the following:

 - English/French/German/Spanish linguistics

 - Historical linguistics

 - Linguistic anthropology